silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 **Q: Is it stable?**

 A: Counterparty daemon (`counterpartyd`) now officially supports this version.
-As mentioned at the very top, the official reccommended build is from another repo.
+As mentioned at the very top, officialy reccommended builds are the same version, but come from the same Github repo that hosts the patched source.

 **Q: Any gotchas?**